alchemyplatform/aa-sdk/site/react/useSignTypedData.md

 Returns an object containing the following state.

-### signMessage
+### signTypedData

 `UseMutateFunction`
 A React query mutation function to sign typed data.
 It returns a `Hex` representation of the signed typed data.
+It takes in an object with a [`TypedDataDefinition`](https://viem.sh/docs/utilities/hashTypedData.html#parameters) field called `typedData`.

-### signMessageAsync
+### signTypedDataAsync

 `UseMutateAsyncFunction`
 A React query async mutation function to sign typed data.
 Via an awaitable promise, it returns a `Hex` representation of the signed typed data.
+It takes in an object with a [`TypedDataDefinition`](https://viem.sh/docs/utilities/hashTypedData.html#parameters) field called `typedData`.

-### signedMessage
+### signedTypedData

 `Hex | undefined`
 A flag that determines whether the account recovery details were successfully exported and now viewable in the application.

-### isSigningMessage
+### isSigningTypedData

 `boolean`
 A flag that determines whether the mutation is still running or not.